sap-tutorials/xpa-tutorials/tutorials/xpa-sac-hxm-add-new-version/xpa-sac-hxm-add-new-version.md

 3. Open the link.

     - Press **Enter** to open the link.
-    - Your planning application now initializes with your new version.
+    - Your story now initializes with your new version.

 [OPTION END]